The 2018 Goodreads Choice Awards Winners Are Here & 'The Hate U Give' Won In A BIG Way

 Best of the Best: 'The Hate U Give' by Angie Thomas

 This year, Goodreads added a special Best Of The Best prize to celebrate 10 years of the Choice Awards.
-The winner is Angie Thomas's 2017 YA novel, The Hate U Give, which follows 16-year-old Starr Carter as she deals the aftermath of a police killing.
-Read more.
+The winner is Angie Thomas' widely celebrated 2017 YA novel, The Hate U Give.
+Inspired by the Black Lives Matter movement, the story follows 16-year-old Starr Carter in the aftermath of her unarmed best friend Khalil's shooting death at the hands of a police officer.